jbinder/flatsch/README.md

 flatsch
 =======

+Office-Eye-Syndrome, dry/hurting eyes, headache etc., when working on the PC?
+This could be caused by not blinking often enough [1], [2].

-Friendly reminds you to blink frequently for keeping your eyes healthy.
+Flatsch reminds you to blink frequently which might assist in reducing your pain.

 > WARNING: This app may potentially trigger seizures for people with photosensitive epilepsy.
 Please take care!